GelP1987/NoteTaker/README.md

-# Note Taker Starter Code
+# Note Taker (w/ Starter Code)

+## Purpose

+Easy to use everyday Note Taking App with simple UI and intuitive fucntionatlity.

 ## Built With